Repair service for cloth toys

 Depending on the amount of occupied beds and the complexity of your case, the operation could take anywhere from 5 days to 4 weeks.
 Tell us if it is an emergency.
 We will do our best to repair your wounded loved one on the same day so that you can sleep peacefully, without additional charges.
 However, an appointment is necessary.

 Please note that our surgeon is not available on weekends.
-On Saturday or Sunday, you can drop the patient off and we’ll call you early the following week to provide a diagnosis.
+On Saturday, Sunday or Monday, you can drop the patient off and we’ll call you the following week to provide a diagnosis.

-If you live far from our hospital, write us and send lots of photos.
+If you live far from our hospital, write us an e-mail (bonjour[at]raplapla.com) and send lots of photos.
+Note that we rarely look at Facebook and Instagram messages.
 After approving the diagnosis, you can send us your wounded pal.

 Now, let’s allow the patients to rest.
 Quiet please.